Multi-Level Intermediate Representation Overview

 - Previous talks .

 We host a weekly public meeting about MLIR and the ecosystem.
 If you’d like to discuss a particular topic or have questions, please add it to the agenda doc .
-Details on how to join the meeting are in the agenda doc.
+Details on how to join the meeting are in the agenda doc, you can get a Google calendar invite by joining this googlegroup .
+The meetings are recorded and published in the talks section.

 What is MLIR for?

 MLIR is intended to be a hybrid IR which can support multiple different requirements in a unified infrastructure.
 For example, this includes:

 - The ability to represent dataflow graphs (such as in TensorFlow), including dynamic shapes, the user-extensible op ecosystem, TensorFlow variables, etc.

 - Optimizations and transformations typically done on such graphs (e.g. in Grappler).

 - Ability to host high-performance-computing-style loop optimizations across kernels (fusion, loop interchange, tiling, etc.), and to transform memory layouts of data.